 دبائیں اور آپ کا ڈوپلیکیٹ بل چھاپ ( پرنٹ ہو) جائے گا۔ CTRL + P اس کے بعد کی بورڈ سے صرف

 For checking your latest IESCO Bill, you need 14 digits “ Reference No ”.
 So keep it in your diary, mobile or computer from where you can access it easily.
-Following is the step by step procedure of checking and printing the copy of your latest issued bill online:
+Following is the step by step procedure for checking and printing the copy of your latest issued bill online:

 1- Carefully Enter your “Reference No” without any space or gap from the old bill.